Deception (video game series): Tecmo's Deception: Invitation to Darkness

 The first game in the series, released in 1996 for the PlayStation, Tecmo's Deception: Invitation to Darkness, released as Kokumeikan (刻命館) in Japan and Devil's Deception in Europe, plays unlike its successors in almost every capacity.
 It uses a first-person perspective similar to the King's Field series.
 The storyline is about a murdered, nameless prince who makes a pact with the Devil to become the master of the Castle of the Damned, in order to get revenge on his brother Yurias, who framed him for the murder of their father, the king, in order to usurp the throne and claim the fiancée of the player character, Princess Fiana.

-In addition to the rating of Teen (for "animated violence" and "animated blood"), the back of the game's jewel case contains an additional disclaimer which reads: "WARNING: This game contains demonic references and may be inappropriate for some individuals".
+In addition to the rating of Teen (for "animated violence" and "animated blood"), the back of the game's jewel case contains an additional disclaimer which reads: "WARNING: This game contains satanic references and may be inappropriate for some individuals".
 All later Deception titles received ratings of Mature.

 The first Deception is home to a number of features that would never be seen again throughout the series' run.
 First, it is played from a first-person viewpoint.
 Secondly, instead of being limited to one wall-, ceiling- and floor-based trap in each castle room, the player can place as many traps as room space and Magic Points allow, although traps are used up after striking an invader once.
 Third, monsters can be constructed from captured invaders' bodies and summoned using "Block Orbs" to fight for the player.
 Fourth, the Castle of the Damned can be expanded with more rooms.
 Finally, each "family" of traps has only two upgrades, and are merely stronger variations of existing traps.
 This game is also the most role-playing-like of the series, with an emphasis on carrying and using items, increasing stats with item upgrades, and gaining character levels by killing or capturing invaders.
 Invitation to Darkness contains six different endings which can be attained by making different choices or accomplishments at key storyline junctions.
-Saving requires nine blocks—over half of a memory card.